F-ca7/sealtalk-android/SA documents/SA/SA.md

 ## Technical Debt

-Technical debt is a concept in programming that reflects the extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution.
+Technical debt is a concept in programming that reflects the extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution[5].

 > According to Ward Cunningham, who coined the "technical debt", it is used to describe the obligation that a software organization incurs when it chooses a design or construction approach that's expedient in the short term but that increases complexity and is more costly in the long term.